dgg32/meta_detectron2/README.md

 # meta_detectron2

 In this project, I try to use Facebook Detectron2 to process photos and save both the list of detected object and the photo metadata in a database.
 So it is possible later to search with an object and get the photos with that object.
-Occassionally, it can even plot their locations in the world map.
+In addition, this notebook can even plot the selected photo locations in the world map.

+This function is also seen in Apple's closed source Photos.app.
+But in Photo.app, the detections seem a touch and go thing.
+And it doesn't let you inspect its recognition outputs.

 Facebook's Detectron2 can recognize the objects inside a photo: